Brussels / 31 January & 1 February 2026

 Philippe Normand Open Media devroom 11:10 11:30

-Innovations with YAML/CABAC/SIMD in H.264/AVC software decoding
+Innovations with YAML/CABAC in H.264/AVC software decoding

 Thibault Raffaillac Open Media devroom 11:35 11:55